 Quick output discharge (QOD) is a standard feature in most TI load switches that discharges the output voltage (VOUT) through an internal path to ground when the switch is disabled.
 Figure 5 illustrates this feature.

 Figure 5: An illustration of QOD

 QOD provides a known state on the output and ensures that all loads have been discharged and are turned off.
 Some load switches, such as the TPS22918, offer a QOD pin, which allows engineers to control the strength of the pulldown by using an external resistor.

-The TPS22953 and TPS22954 implement a power good feature that can signal when VOUT has charged to 90% of its final value.
+The TPS22953 and TPS22990 implement a power good feature that can signal when VOUT has charged to 90% of its final value.
 You can feed this signal to the enable pin of downstream modules so that they will turn on when the voltage rail powers up.
 You can also use the power good feature for power sequencing, enabling one load switch and having multiple rails come up in a specific order.

 It’s safe to say that the invention of the light bulb made seeing in the dark an easier task, much like how an integrated load switch can remove the challenge of designing a compact and power-efficient circuit.
 So put out the candle and light up your power-switching design with an integrated load switch.

 All content and materials on this site are provided "as is".
 TI and its respective suppliers and providers of content make no representations about the suitability of these materials for any purpose and disclaim all warranties and conditions with regard to these materials, including but not limited to all implied warranties and conditions of merchantability, fitness for a particular purpose, title and non-infringement of any third party intellectual property right.
 No license, either express or implied, by estoppel or otherwise, is granted by TI.
 Use of the information on this site may require a license from a third party, or a license from TI.